-Things to Know About EVA Air Award Redemptions
+Things To Know About EVA Air Award Redemptions

 A Note on Buying Miles

 First, if your balance is just short of booking that next great redemption, buying miles can be the fastest solution.
-Considering award availability can change in a second, waiting around for points to post may make the difference between snagging an award and not.
+Considering award availability can change in a second, waiting around for points to post may mean the difference between snagging an award and not.

 Key Terms of the Promotion to Buy EVA Miles

-- Buy EVA Air Infinity MileageLands miles with up to a 65% bonus.
+- Buy EVA Air Infinity MileageLands miles with up to a 40% bonus.

-- Promotion expires on January 13, 2022.
+- Promotion expires on October 31, 2023.

 - Buy in increments of 1,000 miles.